feiyang3cat/flamingo/sialia/sialia.md

 Should read the server-side solution first to understand the problem and the solution.
 This part is put here for it is the final solution for the problem.

 (1)
-From trace of v1, we can find 60% of the latency is spent on decoding the http request into a json object which contains large input/output data.
+**From trace of v1 POST method, we can find 60% of the latency is spent on decoding** the http request into a json object which contains large input/output data.
 If SDK uploads only the ref data to the server and input/output directly to S3, this extra step is reduced.
 And the latency is expected to be reduced as well.

 (2)
 Also we can leverage client-side CPU for compression, and reuse the memory of the client-side for input/output data (in whichever case, the client-side need to set buffer for the input/output data).